leegg713/PythonWorkoutLog/README.md

 ## Features
 - Workout Logging
-Add exercises and log workout data via a simple form.
+Add exercises and log workout data via a simple form which uploads the information to a CSV and also a SQLite DB.

 - Data Visualization
 View multiple interactive graphs tracking workout progress, volume, and intensity.